-The quarry was inaudible and unmeasurable at NM1, NM2 and NM3 monitoring locations due to high ambient noise levels from traffic and nearby construction.
+The quarry was inaudible and unmeasurable at NM1, NM2 and NM3 monitoring locations due to high ambient noise levels from Pacific Highway traffic.
 Quarry operations were audible at monitoring Location F during lulls in ambient noise levels.

 Results of the operational compliance assessment are given in Table 6.

 Table 6 Compliance Noise Assessment - Operations

-Estimated Karuah LAeq(15minute) Contribution Consent Conditions LAeq(15minute) Compliance
+Location Estimated Karuah LAeq(15minute) Contribution Consent Conditions LAeq(15minute) Compliance

 Day Day Day

-Inaudible at all times 48 Yes
+NM1 Inaudible at all times 48 Yes

-Inaudible at all times 48 Yes
+NM2 Inaudible at all times 48 Yes

-Inaudible at all times 48 Yes
+NM3 Inaudible at all times 48 Yes

-<30 dBA 48 Yes
+Location F Inaudible at all times 48 Yes

-Contribution Day Inaudible at all times Inaudible at all times Inaudible at all times ContributionLAeq(15minute)DayDayInaudible at all times48Inaudible at all times48Inaudible at all times48

-Results presented in Table 6 indicate that compliance with the relevant consent conditions was achieved at all noise monitoring locations.
+Based on the operator-attended survey , compliance with the relevant consent conditions was indicated at all noise monitoring locations.